initstring/linkedin2username/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PASSWORD, --password PASSWORD
-                        Optionally specific password on the command line.
+                        Specify your password on in clear-text on the command line.
 If not specified, will prompt and not display on screen.
+  -n DOMAIN, --domain DOMAIN
-  -d DEPTH, --depth DEPTH
+                        Append a domain name to username output. [example: '-n uber.com' would ouput jschmoe@uber.com] -d DEPTH, --depth DEPTH
                         Search depth.
 If unset, will try to grab them all.
   -s SLEEP, --sleep SLEEP
-                        Seconds to sleep between pages. defaults to 3
+                        Seconds to sleep between pages. defaults to 3.
 ```